MicrosoftDocs/VBA-Docs/api/Access.ComboBox.ListRows.md

 # ComboBox.ListRows property (Access)

-You can use the **ListRows** property to set the maximum number of rows to display in the list box portion of a combo box.
+Use the **ListRows** property to set the maximum number of rows to display in the list box portion of a combo box.
 Read/write **Integer**.

 ## Syntax